2023 Solar Incentives Guide for Mansfield, OH - Tax Credits & Rebates

 Insulation: $800 or 50% of project cost (whichever is lower)

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if your solar system produces over a specified (usually small) amount of electricity.
-Performance-based incentives are generally handled by the state government.
-You can sell your SRECs to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are normally handled by your state government.
+Once your solar system meets the qualification threshold (usually a small amount of energy production), you can receive SRECs that you can then sell to your utility company or other buyers.
+The money you receive is usually considered part of your taxable income.

 Federal Solar Incentives

 When people think of solar incentives, federal incentives may be the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
 The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.